Operation Family Secrets: Trial

 The FBI, in April 2005, turned in a 43-page indictment that was created by the "Family Secrets" investigation.
 "Family Secrets" was unprecedented for naming the entire Chicago Outfit as a criminal enterprise.
 Assistant US Attorneys Mitchell Mars, John Scully, and T. Markus Funk would represent the United States in the case.
 After more than two years, the trial began in June 2007.
 Judge James Zagel heard the case.

-The evidence was presented between June 28, 2007 and August 8, 2007.
+The evidence was presented between June and August 2007.
 The trial included testimony from more than 125 witnesses and over 200 pieces of evidence.
 For Calabrese Sr., James Marcello, Joseph "The Clown" Lombardo, Paul "The Indian" Schiro, and Anthony "Twan" Doyle, who were the five main defendants, the trial ended on August 30.

 All five men were found guilty on all counts for conspiracy and criminal acts of racketeering.
 Of the other nine defendants, six pleaded guilty, two died before trial (Frank Saladino and Michael Ricci), and one (Frank "The German" Schweihs [sic]) was too ill to stand trial.
-Calabrese Sr., was represented by Joe "the Shark" Lopez, who had been involved in many organized crime trials.

 Sentencing

-On September 10, 2007, Lombardo was convicted of racketeering, extortion, loan sharking and murder.
+On September 10, 2007, the five men were convicted of racketeering, extortion, loan sharking and murder.
 On September 27, 2007, the same jury found Lombardo guilty of the 1974 Seifert murder.
 In 2009, Lombardo, seated in a wheelchair, was sentenced to life in prison for the convictions.

-On February 5, 2009, Marcello was sentenced to life imprisonment for the Spilotro murders, and United States District Judge James Zagel, agreeing with the presentation made by federal prosecutor Markus Funk, also found Marcello responsible for the D'Andrea murder as well, even though the jury had deadlocked on that count.
+On February 5, 2009, Marcello was sentenced to life imprisonment for the Spilotro murders.
+Judge Zagel agreed with federal prosecutor Markus Funk presentation that Marcello was also responsible for the D'Andrea murder as well, even though the jury had deadlocked on that count.

-On January 28, 2009, Judge Zagel sentenced Frank Calabrese, then 71, to life in prison for his crimes and called the acts he had committed "unspeakable".
-On finding prosecutors had proven the murder allegations, the judge sentenced Calabrese for all 13 slayings.
+On January 28, 2009, Judge Zagel sentenced Frank Calabrese, then 71, to life in prison for his crimes, calling the acts he had committed "unspeakable".
+On finding prosecutors had proven the murder allegations, the judge sentenced Calabrese for 13 slayings.
+Calabrese died at the age of 75, on December 25, 2012, at the Federal Medical Center, Butner, North Carolina.

-On March 26, 2009, Nick Calabrese was sentenced to 12 years and four months in prison, after several of his government cooperation.
+On March 26, 2009, Nick Calabrese was sentenced to 12 years and 4 months in prison.
 Upon sentencing Calabrese, Zagel told him, "I think what you did does make amends by allowing penalties to be paid for the murders of others and for allowing families to know how and why their [loved ones] died."
 Calabrese had said, "I can't go back and undo what I done ...
 I stand before you a different man, a changed man."
-Zagel doubts Calabrese will ever truly be free.
-No matter how long he lives or in what protected place it will be, Calabrese will always have to look over his shoulder.
-Zagel said, "The organization whose existence you testified to will not forgive or relent in their pursuit of you."
+Zagel expressed doubts Calabrese will ever truly be a free man again, telling him, "The organization whose existence you testified to will not forgive or relent in their pursuit of you."